KTrailovic/Lefschetz_Thimble_Intersection_Numbers/README.md

-# Mathematica Code for “Lefschetz Thimble Integration via Multiple Shooting Method”
+# Mathematica Code for “Evaluation of Lefschetz Thimble Intersection Numbers via Multiple Shooting Method”

 This repository provides a Mathematica code accompanying the paper: